Enterprise AI · 2025

 I documented everything wrong.

-I ran a systematic evaluation of the existing site using Nielsen's 10 Usability Heuristics — a recognised industry framework for identifying UX failures.
+I ran a systematic evaluation of the existing site using Nielsen's 10 Usability Heuristics, a recognized industry framework for identifying UX failures.
 Every issue was captured and presented to the CEO in a PowerPoint deck to build alignment before a single pixel was changed.

 No CTA in the hero